Baker Mayfield Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Matchup vs. Cincinnati

-- Mayfield threw multiple touchdown passes five times over five of those outings against the Bengals.
+- Mayfield threw multiple touchdown passes in five of those contests against the Bengals.

-- This week Mayfield will face the NFL's 23rd-ranked pass defense (283.0 yards allowed per game).

-- The Bengals have given up 10 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.
+- The Bengals' defense is sixth in the NFL, allowing 1.3 passing touchdowns per game.

 Recent Performances